Admissions

 The Doctoral Program in History at Western trains select graduate students to be professional historians—world-class researchers, teachers, and scholars.
 Our faculty has deep strengths in Canadian history, the history of international relations and conflict, environmental history, and public history, with courses and eminent scholars in many other areas as well.
 And we are a recognized leader in the new digital history and digital humanities.

-The Own Your Future doctoral professional development program creates career-ready graduates with the Power Skills necessary to excel in their studies and achieve their future goals.
-Assess your own strengths and opportunities for growth and focus on what you want to get out of your time here at Western.
+The Own Your Future doctoral professional development program will help you become a career-ready graduate with the skills necessary to excel in your studies and achieve your future goals.
+By participating in the program, you will assess your own strengths and opportunities for growth, choose what skills you want to enhance during your time at Western, and learn how to articulate the skills you gained in your degree to optimize your future career opportunities.
 To learn more, visit www.uwo.ca/ownyourfuture.

 Program Length